Healthy Recipes Blog

 • Cook the bacon in a large cast-iron skillet over medium heat, turning often, until crispy, about 10 minutes.
 Turn the heat off.
 Using tongs, transfer the bacon to a plate lined with paper towels.
 When cool enough to handle, crumble the bacon and set it aside.

 • Reserve 2 tablespoons of the bacon's rendered fat in the skillet.
-Use about a teaspoon more to grease a nonstick skillet where you'll later fry the eggs.
+Use about a teaspoon more to grease a nonstick skillet, in which you'll later fry the eggs.

 • Heat the cast-iron skillet back on medium heat.
 Add the onions, bell peppers, and kosher salt.
 Cook, stirring often, until the onions are golden, 5-7 minutes.
 Stir in the garlic, paprika, cumin, and cayenne.
 Cook, stirring, for 30 seconds.